 Alternative VPN Choices for You

 VPN Unlimited has changed its pricing scheme substantially since we last reviewed the service.
 Originally Keepsolid VPN Unlimited was a cheap VPN with a budget single month plan.
-Today, it is a service that conforms to a much more standard VPN pricing scheme.
+Today, it is a service that conforms to athes more standard VPN pricing scheme.

-To be fair, it isn’t expensive - especially if you commit for three years (which is definitely cheap at just $2.78 per month).
-However, at the equivalent of $5 per month on the yearly tariff (payable in a single installment of $59.99) it is definitely fair to call it averagely priced.
+To be fair VPN Unlimited is still outstanding value if you commit for three years - at just $2.78 per month it can be considered a bargain.
+However, at the equivalent of $5 per month on the yearly tariff (payable in a single installment of $59.99) and $9.99 for a single month, it is fair to say that VPN Unlimited is an averagely priced VPNs for its bracket.

 Supported Payment Platforms

-This VPN provider accepts Paypal and credit card payments, in addition to Bitcoin payments if you prefer to pay more anonymously.
-The VPN also has a 7-day money back guarantee, which although not the most generous allowance we have ever encountered - is enough to thoroughly test the VPN.
+VPN Unlimited accespts Paypal and credit card payments, as well as Bitcoins for anybody who prefers to pay with added privacy.
+The VPN also provides a 7-day money back guarantee, which although not the most generous guarantee we have encountered is definitely enough to test the service works.

-When it comes to accessing streaming sites like Putlockers, 123 Movies, etc, this VPN works like a dream.
-And, because it provides adequate speeds for streaming - you should be able to watch content without too much buffering.
+When it comes to accessing streaming sites like Putlockers, 123 Movies, etc, this VPN works perfectly and lets you unblock them privately.
+And, because it provides adequate conection speeds for streaming - you should be able to watch content without sufering from buffering issues.

 VPN Unlimited provides a well-rounded service in terms of features.
 Here is what subscribers get: